A low-order automatic domain splitting approach for nonlinear uncertainty mapping: Introduction

 Orbit uncertainty propagation plays a key role in celestial mechanics.
 The accurate description of the evolution in time of the uncertainty set of an orbiting object is of crucial importance whenever actions such as follow up observations, data association and orbital conjunctions analyses are required.
 A rigorous approach to the problem would involve the solution of the Fokker-Plank-Kolmogorov equation to capture the exact evolution in time of the \acrfull{pdf} associated with the orbital state~\citep{Fuller1969}.
 Although extensive studies have been conducted over the years to identify efficient ways to reduce its computational burden~\citep{Kumar2010,Sun2016}, the approach is still affected by the curse of dimensionality, which makes it unfeasible when propagating uncertainties in a high-dimensional system.
 As a result, alternative approaches have been developed over the years to reduce the complexity of the problem.
 According to the level of approximation introduced in the considered dynamical problem, two main categories can be identified, namely nonlinear and linear methods.

 Nonlinear methods can be divided into three groups: sample-based, dynamics-based, and \acrshort{pdf}-based~\citep{Luo2017}.
-The most common approach among sample-based methods is the classical \acrfull{mc} method. \Acrshort{mc} simulations provide a straightforward way to solve nonlinear and non-Gaussian propagations and reconstruct the propagated \acrshort{pdf}.
+The most common approach among sample-based methods is the classical \acrfull{mc} method. \Acrlong{mc} simulations provide a straightforward way to solve nonlinear and non-Gaussian propagations and reconstruct the propagated \acrshort{pdf}.
 However, the number of samples required to obtain convergence statistics may be excessively high, thus making the approach computationally heavy.
-As a result, alternative sampling approaches have been developed over the years, such as the \acrfull{ut}~\citep{Julier2000} and the \acrfull{cut}~\citep{Adurthi2012}. \Acrshort{ut} guarantees a dramatic reduction in the number of required samples but can accurately estimate only the first two moments of the propagated \acrshort{pdf}. \Acrshort{cut} provides knowledge of higher-order moments but may become computationally heavy as the dimension of the problem increases.
+As a result, alternative sampling approaches have been developed over the years, such as the \acrfull{ut}~\citep{Julier2000} and the \acrfull{cut}~\citep{Adurthi2012}.
+The \acrshort{ut} guarantees a dramatic reduction in the number of required samples but can accurately estimate only the first two moments of the propagated \acrshort{pdf}, while the \acrshort{cut} provides knowledge of higher-order moments but may become demanding as the dimension of the problem increases.

 Dynamics-based methods, instead, simplify the uncertainty propagation problem by approximating the transformation.
-Examples of this kind are the \acrfull{sst} method~\citep{Park2012}, the \acrfull{da} method~\citep{Berz1986,Valli2013}, and \acrfull{pce}~\citep{Wiener1938}. \Acrshort{sst} and \acrshort{da} approximate the orbital dynamics by Taylor series expansion, but the latter avoids the derivation and integration of variational equations, which makes the approach particularly appealing.
+Examples of this kind are the \acrfullpl{sst} method~\citep{Park2012}, the \acrfull{da} method~\citep{Berz1999,Valli2013}, and \acrfull{pce}~\citep{Wiener1938}.
+Both \acrshortpl{sst} and \acrshort{da} approximate the orbital dynamics by Taylor series expansion, but the latter avoids the derivation of variational equations and their numerical integration along with the state dynamics, which makes the approach particularly appealing.
 Unfortunately, \acrshort{da} offers a local approximation of the mapping of interest, thus failing to provide accurate descriptions for large uncertainty sets or highly nonlinear transformations unless \acrfull{ads} is used \citep{Wittig2015}.
-Several applications of the combined use of \acrshort{ads} and \acrshort{da} can be found in literature, ranging from the solution of data association problems for optical too-short arcs~\citep{Pirovano2021} to the estimation of the impact probability of Near-Earth Objects~\citep{Losacco2018}.
+Several applications of the combined use of \acrshort{ads} and \acrshort{da} can be found in literature, ranging from the solution of data association problems for optical too-short arcs~\citep{Pirovano2021} to the estimation of the impact probability of \acrlongpl{neo}~\citep{Losacco2018}.
 The \acrshort{pce} approach, instead, expresses the transformation in the form of a series expansion consisting of orthogonal polynomials, whose coefficients are determined either in a intrusive or non-intrusive way~\citep{Luo2017}.